Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation

-We next benchmark our method using data from simulations of the lithium-ion solid electrolyte cubic \ce{Li7La3Zr2O12} (c-LLZO).
-We performed a single simulation of \num{1536} atoms (\num{448} Li ions) at \SI{1000}{K} for \SI{1.6}{\nano\second} (full simulation details are provided in the SI).
-To generate multiple statistically equivalent trajectories, the resulting simulation data was partitioned into \num{512} effective trajectories, each approximately $\sim\SI{25}{\ps}$ in length, and containing data for \num{56} lithium ions.
-We then perform the same approximate Bayesian regression analysis as above on each effective trajectory, excluding the first \SI{10}{ps} of MSD data in each case to remove short-time data corresponding to ballistic and sub-diffusive regimes \cite{he_statistical_2018}.
+We also benchmark our method using data from simulations of the lithium-ion solid electrolyte, cubic \ce{Li7La3Zr2O12} (c-LLZO).
+We performed a single simulation of \num{1536} atoms (\num{448} Li ions) at \SI{700}{K} for \SI{6}{\nano\second} (full simulation details are given in the Methods section).
+To generate multiple statistically equivalent trajectories, we partitioned the output simulation data into \num{192} effective trajectories, each $\sim\SI{500}{\ps}$ in length, and containing data for \num{28} lithium ions, which were selected randomly from the complete set of \num{448} lithium ions without replacement.
+We then performed approximate Bayesian regression, as above, on each effective trajectory, excluding the first \SI{10}{ps} of MSD data in each case to remove short-time data corresponding to the ballistic and sub-diffusive regimes \cite{burbano_sparse_2016,he_statistical_2018}.

-The resulting distribution of the point estimates, $\Dest$, from analysis of all \num{512} effective trajectories is shown in Fig.~\ref{fig:diffusion}a.
-Again, the corresponding distribution of $\Dest$ estimates derived using Bayesian regression and a well-converged numerical covariance matrix calculated from the full LLZO dataset is also shown for comparison.
+The resulting distribution of the point estimates, $\Dest$, from analysis of all \num{192} effective trajectories, is shown in \cref{fig:diffusion}a.
+As above, we also show the corresponding distribution of $\Dest$ estimates obtained via Bayesian regression using a well-converged numerical covariance matrix calculated from the full LLZO dataset.
 The distribution $\prob{\Dest}$ obtained using the model covariance matrix and parametrised separately for each individual effective simulation is highly similar to that obtained using the aggregate numerical covariance matrix calculated from the complete simulation dataset.
 This close agreement mirrors the results for our random walk simulations, and confirms that our method yields accurate and statistically efficient estimates for $\D$, even for real-world simulation data.